 If the bear shows no interest in your food and you're physically attacked, fight back aggressively with any available object--the bear may consider you as prey!
 Help protect others, report all bear incidents to a park ranger immediately.
 Above all, keep your distance from bears!

-For additional information about safety in black bear country, please watch the "Day Hiking & Wildlife" video.
+For additional information about safety in black bear country, please watch this short video.

 Garbage Kills Bears!